GM.png

 Returning user

-Returning user flow — existing customers and guest members bypass onboarding entirely, authenticating via login or biometrics.
+Returning user: Existing customers and guest members skip onboarding and authenticate directly via login or biometrics.

 Step 3: Credential creation

-Speed matters during sign-up — any moment of friction is a reason to abandon.
+Speed matters during sign-up because any friction is a reason to abandon.
 I explored live inline validation for username availability and password requirements, testing it against static requirement lists to see which helped users move faster and with more confidence.

 Usability testing surfaced three clear signals: